CasGan/CS-479-Reverse-Engineering/Modules/Week1.md

 ## Evidence
 Lab 1.1 consisted of two components, a portable executable (EXE) and a dynamically linked library (dll).
 By using www.Virustotal.com we can see that the .exe and .dll both set off vendors' virus classifiers.

 By using strings with the .exe file we can see suppose activity.
 Some keywords that stand out is the last statement says "WARNING_THIS_WILL_DESTROY_YOUR_MACHINE".
 There is also "c:\windows\system32\kerne132.dll" which replaes the l with a 1.
+Using this same method, the .dll shows the IP address of 127.26.152.13.

+In the .dll the following functions are found using DependencyWalker: KERNEL32.DLL, WS2_32.DLL, NTDLL.DLL.
+In the .exe the following functions are found using DependencyWalker: FindClose, CreateFileA, CloseHandle.

 # Lab 1-2